Dynamic generation of GHZ states with coupled charge qubits: Model and entanglement quantifiers

 where $\phi$ is a relative phase.
 Notice that the application of the operator $I \otimes \sigma_x \otimes I$ on $\ket{\Psi_{\mathrm{GHZ}}}$ results in a new state of the form

 which belongs to the same GHZ class, once the operation is an invertible local operator (ILO).
 This means that the states in Eqs. (\ref{defGHZstate})-(\ref{defFLIPstate}) are SLOCC equivalent.
 In what follows, we will focus on the formation of both GHZ and FLIP states.
+This class of entangled states is interesting since it is well defined for any number of a multipartite qubit system ($N>2$).
+A generic GHZ representative state is of the form